Guardian-Development/contract-first-service/README.md

 extensions on-top of the guide:
 - docker support has been added, allowing the building and testing of the application in docker.
-- integrationTests are added (in addition to unit tests) which allow testing of the application at the HTTP layer.
+- componentTests are added (in addition to unit tests) which allow testing of the application at the HTTP layer.

 ## Using the project